jubinjose/tools/RestClient/readme.md

 # Quick Rest Client

-This is a basic Rest Client I use to smoke test my CORS enabled REST APIs
+This is a basic Rest Client I use to quick test my CORS enabled REST APIs from a web client

-At this time no support for parameters
+No support for parameters as of now

-It uses Axios to make HTTP calls, so CORS applies unlike POSTMan etc. (which uses CURL)
+Why use this when there exist Postman , Fiddler etc. ?
+Because they use CURL and hence CORS won't apply while this use Axios fot http calls